Top Internet Providers for Home Security

 Overview of AT&T Internet

-AT&T offers internet, TV, and phone services nationwide, with fiber speeds up to 1,000 Mbps in select locations.
+AT&T offers internet, TV, and phone services nationwide, with fiber speeds up to 5 Gbps in select locations.

 Home Security Angle

-AT&T ended its professional home-security monitoring in 2022 but offers ActiveArmor, an app-based solution for call blocking, public Wi-Fi protection, identity monitoring, and data breach alerts.
-ActiveArmor starts around $3.99/month, with optional add-ons.
+ActiveArmor is an app-based cybersecurity tool that provides call blocking, public Wi-Fi protection, identity monitoring, and data breach alerts.
+It starts around $3.99/month, with optional add-ons.

 Pros